simonmar/cufp-tutorial-exercises/cufp-exercises.md

 limit the number of requests we make at any one time - use a `QSem` to limit the number of concurrent connections.
 Start with 3 concurrent connections, and vary it up and down to see what effect it has.

+# 4 STM

+We're going to write a little language translation UI, structured as a set of communicating threads.

+The behaviour is as follows;

+* The system keeps track of a line of text to translate, and a language
+* The user can type
+  * "lang XX" to change the language to XX (e.g. en, fr)
+  * "text <string>" to change the text to translate to <string>
+  * "exit" to terminate the program
+* Whenever the language or the input text is changed, the program prints out the new translated text.

+For this exercise we want to structure the program as three threads:

+1. A thread to receive input from the user
+2. A thread to perform translations (calling BingTranslator.translateText)
+3. A thread to print the translated text back to the user

+We can do this in two ways.
+Choose one to try first, and if you get it working one way, then try it the other way:

+## 4.1 actors

+The threads communicate with each other by sending messages down channels (use `TChan`).
+The input thread sends a message to the translation thread when a new command is entered; the translation thread sends a message to the render thread when the translated text is available.

+You'll need to create the appropriate channels and decide what types of values pass down them.

+## 4.1 Watching for changes in shared state

+Store the state in three TVars, one for the current language, one for the input text, and one for the translated text.

+* The input thread reads command and updates the state appropriately.

+* The translator thread watches for changes in the language and input text, and performs a translation call when one of these changes, storing the result in the translated text TVar.

+* The renderer thread watches for changes in the translated text, and when it has new text, prints it out.